sytzez/site/content/blog/sketch-for-a-new-programming-language-2.md

         .Vec2: Vec2(x, y)

 # A function to create a 'diagonal' point.
 This would work the same as
-# creating a whole DiagonalPoint class, since a class just becomes a function.
+# creating a whole DiagonalPoint class, since a class is just used a function.
 let DiagonalPoint(value: Float): DiagonalVec2(value).Point

 # Shape declares some traits but doesn't define them.
 It works like an interface.